vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 # Conclusion

 Inverse Finance is a rather complex protocol with many moving parts and a difficult history.
 The pace at which new products are added and removed is impressive but also peculiar.
 For a short period, the lending market Frontier seemed to attract a good amount of TVL.
 However, this mostly vanished after two exploits.
-Since then, Inverse paused most lending services, and the recently launched FiRM (as well as DOLA, for that matter) still have to prove their product market fit.
+Since then, Inverse paused most lending services, and the recently launched FiRM (as well as DOLA, for that matter) still has to prove its product market fit.

 The protocol puts a lot of effort into creating transparency, but at the same time manages to be rather intransparent through complexity.
 For example, the management of DOLA supply expansion and contraction is more or less a black box.
 There is partially outdated information on the website and in the docs.
 Users have to manage a flood of data and despite all the information, Inverse manages to cloud the collateral situation around DOLA (e.g. the effective collateralization ratio is not visible anywhere).